Russian Post: International exchange points

 Russian Post operates 13 points of customs clearance of postal items.
 Until 2013, the Moscow MMPO processed up to 80% of all incoming international shipments to Russia which created much stress on the Russian Post.
 In order to speed up the time for delivery of international parcels, the Russian Post opened two new international postal exchange points in Yekaterinburg and Novosibirsk.
 The latter one can process up to two thousand international EMS-daily departures, with an area more than 2,000 square meters.
 The Yekaterinburg Koltsovo international postal exchange point is the first international postal exchange in the Urals Federal District.
 It can handle up to 20,000 parcels and small packets per day in the 3,700m facility.
 Until the end of 2014 Russian Post expects to reduce the Moscow point of exchange share to 55%.
 In addition there are exchange points in Bryansk, Samara, Orenburg, Petrozavodsk and Vladivostok.

 Foreign cooperation

 In 2009, a first formal cooperation agreement came between the Russia and Italy to work together to develop the postal system in Russia.
 On late November 2013 Russian Post and Poste Italiane have signed a new agreement to cooperate further in order to improve the Russian postal system.
-The agreement, which was signed along with their technology supplier Selex, was sealed at a trade summit in Trieste during an official visit of Russian President Vladimir Putin, following up earlier agreements between the three companies.
+The agreement, which was signed along with their technology supplier Selex, was sealed at a trade summit in Trieste during an official visit of Russian president Vladimir Putin, following up earlier agreements between the three companies.
 Along with development of e-commerce and international express mail services, the new agreement aims to develop hybrid mail in Russia for businesses, direct marketing and e-government services.
 This would allow mailers to send information electronically to be turned into physical mailpieces local to the recipient.

+Russian Post is currently suspended from PostEurop, due to the Russian invasion of Ukraine.